 Some people are naturals.
 They’re great with people, ooze reliability and honesty, and usually have the confidence and personality that shine alongside your brand.
 So look out for:

 - Emotional intelligence: How do they treat you, online and in person?
 Do they act and react appropriately?
-You want your promotional staff to engage with potential clients the right way; to know when to push a little, when to hold back, how to find out what a client really wants, how to hold a great conversation and to know when to shut up.
+You want your promotional staff to engage with potential clients the right way; to know when to push a little, when to hold back, how to find out what a client really wants, how to hold a great conversation and to know when to stay quiet.

 - Personality: this doesn’t mean you should pick the all-singing-all-dancing extroverts.
 Your client base is diverse, and your promotional staff team should reflect that.
 A pleasing personality is always welcome.
 But remember in an interview situation, your candidates may be nervous and not show themselves at their most confident best.